adefee/Joker-ESO/README.md

 - **[Added v1.1.0]**: ESO jokes, quotes, & canon references (more always being added)
 - Add your own jokes (locally),
 - Automated submission of jokes to be included in the addon for everyone,
+- Raffle: Randomly pick from pool of users,
 - Popular TV show references & jokes (GoT, Billions, The Walking Dead, Grey's Anatomy, etc - always taking requests),
 - Fun riddles and mindtwisters (including interactive)
 - Other fun (and maybe a little useful) utility commands,